saveryanov/auto-requirements/README.md

 ## Params

-### --no_install
+### --no-install

 Install packages and only need to display list.
 Variations:

 * autoreq --no_install
 * autoreq --no-install
 * autoreq --install=0
 * autoreq --ni

-Default: true.
+Default: execute all install commands.

-### --no_uninstall
+### --no-uninstall

 Uninstall unused packages and only need to display list.
 Variations:

 * autoreq --no_uninstall
 * autoreq --no-uninstall
 * autoreq --uninstall=0
 * autoreq --nu

-Default: true.

-### --install_exact

-If package.json has exact version of package, then install it.
-Save property will be added only if this package isn't in package.json.

-* --install_exact
-* --install-exact
-* --ie

-Default: false.

-### --save_exact

-Use --save-exact flag in npm install commands.
-Variations:

-* --save_exact
-* --save-exact
-* --E

-Default: false.
+Default: execute all uninstall commands.

-### --no_save
+### --save, --no-save

 Use --save/--no-save flag in npm install commands.

 Variations for --no-save:

-* --save=0
+* autoreq --save=0
-* --no-save
+* autoreq --no-save
-* --no_save
+* autoreq --no_save

 Variations for --save:

-* --save=1
+* autoreq --save=1
-* --save
+* autoreq --save

-Default: true.
+Default: save all packages that isn't in package.

+If save flag set and there is package installed as dev dependency then *--save-dev* flag will be added.